KyleMayes/vulkanalia/tutorial/book/src/overview.md

 These function pointer types are not enough on their own to call Vulkan commands, we first need to load the commands described by these types.
 The Vulkan specification has a [detailed description](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#initialization-functionpointers) of how this is done, but I will present a simplified version here.

 The first Vulkan command to load is `vkGetInstanceProcAddr`.
-This command is loaded in a platform-specific manner but `vulkanalia` provides an optional integration with [`libloading`](https://crates.io/crates/libloading) to load this command from a Vulkan dynamic library which we will be using in this tutorial. `vkGetInstanceProcAddr` can be then used to load the other Vulkan commands we want to call.
+This command is loaded in a platform-specific manner, but `vulkanalia` provides an optional integration with [`libloading`](https://crates.io/crates/libloading) that we will be using in this tutorial to load this command from a Vulkan shared library. `vkGetInstanceProcAddr` can be then used to load the other Vulkan commands we want to call.

 However, there may be multiple versions of Vulkan commands available depending on the Vulkan implementations on your system.
 For example, if your system has both a dedicated NVIDIA GPU and an integrated Intel GPU, there may be separate implementations of device-specific Vulkan commands like `allocate_memory` for each device.
 In cases like this, `vkGetInstanceProcAddr` will return a command that will dispatch calls to the appropriate device-specific command depending on the device in use.